Wallingford School: Buildings

+In recent years, Wallingford School has built a new block, The Willis Block, to be able to expand their size of entry to 9 forms in Year 7, a major increase from 7 forms just 2 years before the construction.

 Sixth form

 Wallingford School features two parts - the secondary school, and a sixth form college which merge to feature the same teachers, lesson structure, subjects, timetable, etc...
 Sixth Form students are part of the house system and have their own competitions that contribute to the overall scores.

 All students at Wallingford School are guaranteed a place in Sixth Form, whatever their results at 16.

 The main focus of the Sixth Form is A Levels.
 However, from September 2008, a small number of students each term in the sixth form can follow a "Pre A-Level" course that enables them to study for A-Levels if they did not achieve the required GCSE grades to do so by regular progression.
 These students can spend a year studying five GCSE subjects to retake, then continue with A Levels at the sixth form.
 There is a growing offer of Btec qualifications for students wanting to study but who want a different approach to the academic one of A Levels.